 - High-pitch rasps for most acts, however clean singing has been observed too.

 - Mostly male-fronted, yet there are exceptions, very good exceptions

 - Use of tremolo picking for guitars.

-- Often heavy drum double blasts and generally difficult and demanding drum work.
+- Often heavy drum double blasts.
+And a generally difficult and demanding drum work.

 - Use of dissonance through a disrupted, unconventional song structure.